wpengine/headless-docs/guides/getting-started/deploy-app.md

 $ git push -u origin master
 ```

-Using this guide, you will connect your current branch (`master`) to to the platform for deployment, but you are free to set this up however you'd like.
+Using this guide, you will connect your current branch (`master`) to the platform for deployment, but you are free to set this up however you'd like.
 Ideally, you will have multiple branches that represent environments like production, staging, and development, but for the purposes of this guide, we're going to focus on a single branch/environment.

 ## Authenticate with the Platform